| Eowyn awoke to feel Legolas' lips

 to the door.

-That is not like him, Eowyn thought.
-Instinctively, she put on
+That is not like him, thought Eowyn.
+Instinctively, she

 "This had better be a matter of life or death," said